 - Your eligibility is not based on your credit score

 - If you lose your case, your lender takes the hit, and you owe them nothing

-The reason the funder can do that is because lending against a personal injury lawsuit is a reasonably safe bet.
-This is especially true for automobile related accidents, since the liability, in most cases, is fairly clear.
+The reason the funder can do that is that lending against a personal injury lawsuit is a reasonably safe bet.
+This is especially true for automobile-related accidents, since the liability, in most cases, is fairly clear.

 What this means, is that the funder can offer you a hefty sum, while charging you incredibly low repayment rates.
 While a personal loan can have rates of up to 16%, the rate for a typical lawsuit loan hovers around 3%.

 If you need help paying your bills, a pedestrian accident lawsuit loan can help you get a portion of your settlement now, while allowing you to pay it back once the case is over.

 At Provident Legal Funding, we can get you the cash you need within 24 hours.